jsdelivrbot/discordAdditions/README.md

 - [revertTitlebar](https://github.com/intrnl/discordAdditions/tree/master/revertTitlebar) - brings back the old window controls.
 - [smallMemberList](https://github.com/intrnl/discordAdditions/tree/master/smallMemberList) - tucks away your member list to the side when not hovered.
 - [windowedUserSettings](https://github.com/intrnl/discordAdditions/tree/master/windowedUserSettings) - turns the full screen user settings into a windowed one.

+## Got an issue?

+While it's appreciated, I think it's better if you help contribute to fixing it by doing a pull request rather than just opening an issue about it.